dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 ![](./images/ami/getAMIResp.png)

     If you get a 401 error check the value of your accessKeyID, secretAccessKey and region environment variables.
 Ensure both the initial and current values are set and the same.
-If they are verfiy you have added the correct roles in IAM.
+If they are verify you have added the correct roles in IAM.

 5. Check that the ImageId environment variable has been set in postman